sssh3/job_platform/README.md

 The entire project folder should be put directly in the `htdocs` folder.
 For example, `xamppfiles/htdocs/job_platform`

-When the server runs `index.php` the first time, `config/database.php` will try to create schema `job_platform_db` if it does not exists and then insert more than 100,000 simulated rows.
-It may takes a few seconds.
-For old computers, it could exceed 120s and throw timeout error.
-You may alter the amount of simulated job instances by changing this line `$totalJobs = 90000;` in `config/database.php`.
+At the homepage, if the database is not already created.
+You need to create the database through two options: run PHP scripts or manually import `/job_platform/assets/data/job_platform_db.sql` in `phpmyadmin`.
+It is recommended for **old computers** to manually import the database.
+If the database creating scripts raise timeout errors, you may alter the amount of simulated job instances by changing this line `$totalJobs = 90000;` in `config/database.php`.
 You can also adjust `$numEmployers` and `$numJobseekers` in `config/database.php`.
 Or delete lines in `data/cities15000.txt`.

 Simulated job instances are distributed into each city based on its population porpotion.

-Some features are still under developing.

 ## Project Structure
 ```